guidance-guarantee-programme/pension_guidance/content/tax.md

 - any other income, eg money from rental income, savings, investments
 - any taxable benefits you might get, eg Carer’s Allowance

-^You pay tax on any amount in your pot above your lifetime allowance of £1.25 million (£1 million from 6 April 2016).^
+^You usually pay tax if your pension pots are worth more than the lifetime allowance.
+This is currently £1.25 million (£1 million from 6 April 2016).^

 ## The 25% tax-free amount